2010 — The Papillion Garden Club created a planter with flowers in a bare Triangle Park.

 - Army Specialist Joseph Cemper, who was killed April 16, 2011 in Forward Operating Base Gamberi, Afghanistan and is buried in Cederdale Cemetery in Papillion.

 An eighth Honor Wall was also added in the spring.
-The Butterfly & Pollinator Garden continues to progress with new plantings and added features.
+The Butterfly & Pollinator Garden was completed and dedicated in late summer.

 Veterans Park has been designed so that it is always complete at its current state; however, it is also intended to support incremental improvements year-over-year.